christoofar/canaria/Ortho_README.md

 bottom leftmost key, which does requires a wrist-rotate for me to reach but doesn't bother me.

-You could instead optimize for a combo, preferably using a pair of keys that don't form an often-used bigram, like `Y P` which you can configre as a one-shot tap or as a hold-it-down then press the N or vowel key with the right hand.
+You could instead optimize for a combo, preferably using a pair of keys that don't form an often-used bigram, like `Y P` which you can configure as a one-shot tap or as a hold-it-down then press the N or vowel key with the right hand.

 ## Sending the keystrokes